cabforum/servercert/docs/BR.md

 1. The Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the rightmost "onion" Domain Label is a valid Version 3 Onion Address, as defined in Section 6 of the Tor Rendezvous Specification - Version 3 located at <https://spec.torproject.org/rend-spec-v3>.

-2. The CA MUST verify the Applicant’s control over the Onion Domain Name using at least one of the methods listed below:
+2. The CA MUST verify the Applicant's control over the Onion Domain Name using at least one of the methods listed below:

    a.
 The CA MAY verify the Applicant's control over the .onion service by using one of the following methods from [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control):